-Every stack has an image behind it.
-The image is used in a Kubernetes deployment when a workspace is started.
+Every stack is based on a container image.
+The image is used in an OpenShift deployment when a workspace is started.
 The resulting container in a pod is used both as build and runtime for a user application.
-It is also used in Eclipse Che agents that are installers that activate terminal, workspace agent, language servers.
+It is also used in CodeReady Workspaces agents that are installers that activate the terminal, workspace agent, and language servers.

-Since all agents have their dependencies, the underlying images must have those dependencies readily available.
-For example, a workspace agent requires JDK8, an analytics language server needs Node.JS.
+Because all agents have their dependencies, the underlying images must have those dependencies available.